aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 ### Next

-Once you have your Cloud9 workspace fully working, proceed to the first module, [User Authentication](../1_UserAuthentication).
+Once you have your Cloud9 workspace fully working, proceed back to the main workshop page to review the workshop steps and begin - [Next Steps](../README.md).